crew-sherlock/Experiment1/docs/onboarding/github-secrets.md

 - `AZURE_CREDENTIALS`: The Azure service principal credentials.
 See [Creating a Service Principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure#use-the-azure-login-action-with-a-service-principal-secret) for details on creating a service principal and creating the secret.

-The following GitHub Action variables are required:
+The following [GitHub Variables](./github-variables.md) are required:

 - `KEY_VAULT_NAME`: The name of the Azure Key Vault